xnikitina/computer-forensics-lab/README.md

 - Create a disk image of a hard disk partition

 ## 🖥️ Lab Environment
-- Windows 11 VM and Windows Server 2022 VM
+- Windows 11 (VM or physical) and Windows Server 2022 VM
 - Internet access via web browsers
 - Administrator privileges for forensic tools